-This issue can be caused by several factors which include corrupt installation of Microsoft Excel, Excel startup preferences etc. Though the issue sounds critical, it really is not.
+This issue can be caused by several factors which include the corrupt installation of Microsoft Excel, Excel startup preferences, etc. Though the issue sounds critical, it really is not.
 The issue can be easily resolved by implementing some easy fixes that are mentioned in the article down below.
 However, before we get into that, let us have a look at what potentially causes the issue.

 Well, the issue can be caused by several things.
 In the list below, we have pointed out the ones that are most often responsible for generating the issue.